batfink/postcss-namespacer/README.md

 postcss-namespacer
 ==================

-Method or possibly plugin to namespace css rules
+Method or possibly plugin to namespace css rules.
+Not much here yet, have some learning to do first :P